-Cashiers do not have this luxury: they have to engage with the ePOS interface as quickly as possible to prevent queues from forming.
+Cashiers do not have this luxury: they have to engage with the ePOS interface as quickly as possible in order to prevent queues from forming.
 Countless user interviews and hours of observation in our user research have shown that the tapping speed for cashiers is at least double that of normal users.
 The pressure from the customers is real.
 This means that intuitiveness, coherence and reliability of the ePOS user interface have to reach a whole new standard that cannot be compared to standard apps.

-Even though people are distracted and many people do a few things while they also engage with an app (especially on mobile), they have considerable control over their attention.
+Even though people are distracted, and many people do a few things while they also engage with an app (especially on mobile), they have considerable control over their attention.

 Read the Design Guide Part 2: The Design Principles In The POS System.

-Inevitably some cashiers are left-handed.
-The POS display and interface is sometimes placed on the left and sometimes on the right of the counter.
+Inevitably, some cashiers are left-handed.
+The POS display and interface is sometimes placed on the left, and sometimes on the right of the counter.
 The user interface should take into account how the content interacts with hand gestures and the positioning of the system.

 It is not unusual for business goals to be different from user goals.
 However, in the case of the POS software interfaces, there are a few more challenges that designers have to take into account.

 Most fraud methods involve simulating an erroneous transaction, thus the common user design principle of permitting errors cannot be applied out of the box.
 It has to be integrated in a thoughtful way.
-Either way errors will be taxing to the time spent per customer.
+Either way, errors will be taxing to the time spent per customer.

 Using the cash register is essentially a book keeping process, thus the user experience designer must reconcile user needs with accounting procedures.
 Of course, accounting procedures are not designed to make the cashiers life easy, so the challenge for the design is to bridge the gap between the human being who is a cashier and the inhuman process of accounting.
 This is different from designing standard mobile apps, where designers can implement almost any solution that delivers the easiest way for users to achieve their goals.

-Through the direct observation of how cashiers use POS interfaces in a real-life settings, we have been able to observe the differences between proficient users and less efficient users.
+Through the direct observation of how cashiers use POS interfaces in real-life settings, we have been able to observe the differences between proficient users and less efficient users.

 Users who are much faster than others differ in how they approach the use of the software, even when they have the same amount of experience as average users.
 Firstly, they put authentic effort into developing the dexterity to scan products with one hand while they use the other one to operate the cash register interface.
 Secondly, they experiment different methods to perform tasks and stick with the one that works best.